-Exhale as gently as possible through the mouth, and feel the upper chest dropping down as you do.
+Exhale as gently as possible through the mouth, and feel the upper chest drop down as you do.
 Contract the middle chest and feel the ribcage moving down towards the abdomen.

 Repeat this for up to 10 minutes.

-Breathe slowly in and out, focus on the breath itself as you breathe.
+Breathe slowly in and out, and focus on the breath as you breathe.
 Repeat this about 5 times.

-As you breathe, remember your experiences of the day, in the reverse order – going back from the evening to the morning.
-Look at the events that occurred in a detached and objective manner, without getting emotional about them.
+As you breathe, remember your daily experiences in reverse order – going back from the evening to the morning.
+Look at the events that occurred detached and objectively, without getting emotional about them.

-When you are through with this, remain seated, and continue breathing slowly with your eyes closed for 5 breathes.
+When you are through this, remain seated, and continue breathing slowly with your eyes closed for 5 breaths.
 Then you can open your eyes.

-Neither of the two techniques are difficult and they only take a few minutes of your time a day.
+Both techniques are easy and take only a few minutes a day.
 You don’t need any specialized training to follow them.
-You can start practicing them right now for immediate stress relief and better sleep.
+You can start practicing them for immediate stress relief and better sleep.

-Wearing CP Slippers, luxury slippers that are handcrafted from the finest original leather is a great way to de-stress after a hard day at work or school.
+Wearing CP Slippers, handcrafted from the finest original leather, is a great way to de-stress after a hard day at work or school.
 It relaxes the feet and has a calming effect on the mind.